kaatinga/enum/README.md

 Contributions to the package are welcome.
 If you encounter any issues or have ideas for improvements, please open an issue or a pull request on the [GitHub repository](https://github.com/your-repository/enum).

-## Author

-This package was developed by [Your Name](https://your-website.com).
-You can contact me at [your-email@example.com].

----

-Please replace the placeholders in square brackets with your specific details, such as the repository URL, your name, website, and email address.
-Additionally, make sure to include the actual license file (LICENSE.md) in your repository and link to it in the "License" section.